Images of Nosebleed, First Aid

 Seek emergency medical care if a neck injury or serious head injury is suspected.

-Get medical help if the person bleeds or bruises easily, is on any blood-thinning medication (eg, large does of aspirin, warfarin [Coumadin®]), has high blood pressure, or if the nosebleed continues after 30 minutes of the self-care measures discussed in the First Aid Guide.
+Get medical help if the person bleeds or bruises easily, is on any blood-thinning medication (eg, large dose of aspirin, warfarin [Coumadin®]), has high blood pressure, or if the nosebleed continues after 30 minutes of the self-care measures discussed in the First Aid Guide.

 If the nosebleed is occurring in the back of the nose, into the throat, bleeding will be hard to stop and the person should likely seek medical care.